cloudblog004/fantasticfoodies/content/en/posts/2228-easiest-way-to-prepare-homemade-boneless-masala-chickenfestiveseason-kisumu.md

 - "In a wide pot add oil.
 Once hot add the whole spices"
 - "Now add onions.
 Cook till golden brown.
 Add ginger garlic paste"
 - "Mix well add the greens.
 Cook for 5 mins.
 Add tomatoes."
 - "Add all the spices.
 Add chicken.
 Mix well.
-Add water cover &amp; cook for 1/2 an hr"
+Add water cover & cook for 1/2 an hr"
 - "Check seasoning as per your taste."
 - "Serve hot with Roti or steamed rice"
 - "Ready to serve and ENJOY!"